 are among the largest and oldest living things on earth.
 Yosemite is home to three groves of Giant Sequoias.
 The Mariposa Grove is the largest and is located on the southern end of Yosemite.
 The Tuolumne and Merced Groves are located on the western side of the Park, just a short drive from Rush Creek Lodge.
 All three groves offer fantastic hiking and snowshoeing opportunities.
 The famous Grizzly Giant, found in Yosemite’s Mariposa Grove, is over 200′ tall and has a base circumference of almost 100′.
 This massive tree is thought to be 2700 years old.

 If you are driving into Yosemite Valley from Rush Creek you will enjoy an incredibly scenic drive that takes approximately 40 minutes.
-Once in the Valley you’ll be on the 7 mile loop road that takes everyone in and out of the Valley.
+Once in the Valley, you’ll be on the 7-mile loop road that takes everyone in and out of the Valley.
 During peak season the traffic in Yosemite Valley can be frustrating; it is easiest to get around if you park your car in the Day Use parking lot and ride the free Hybrid shuttle, walk, or ride a bike.
-We can also help you make the most of the sights with our guided tours and bike rentals.
+We can also help you make the most of the sights with our guided tours, bike rentals, and other outdoor adventure gear rentals.

 The Hetch Hetchy Valley entrance to Yosemite is just 7 miles down Evergreen Road and is your gateway to a variety of splendid scenic day hikes.
 Although Yosemite is open 24 hours a day, 365 days per year, the Hetch Hetchy entrance station is open only during daylight hours (approximately) and some roads are closed due to snow from around November through May or June.
 You can get current conditions directly from the National Park Service’s web site.